Beowulf 2231-2266: Lament of the Last Survivor (From Old English)

 last survivor of a vanished tribe,

-built on flatland by breaking sea,
+built and waiting by breaking waves

-secured by bindcraft set on the headland.
+crafted for safety, set on the headland.

-That ring-keeper carried inside
+That ring-keeper carried inward

 all the gold-plated goods that he had